Breaking Down the Barriers: Quantum Computing Basics Explained!

 Simulator

 A tool used to simulate the behavior of a quantum computer on a classical CPU or GPU.
-Quantum cloud simulators are particularly useful, as they allow users to test their quantum programs on a CPU/GPU before running it on a real quantum device.
+Quantum cloud simulators are particularly useful, as they allow users to test their quantum programs on a CPU/GPU before running them on a real quantum device.
 BlueQubit, for example, provides one of the fastest quantum simulators, allowing users to run quantum programs with ease.

 Classical Circuit